Ordinary Time: August 6th

 - Playing up on the brilliant white of the garments, decorating with white (tablecloth, candles, etc.) and serving some white foods (mashed potatoes, vanilla ice cream, Mexican wedding cookies, meringues, etc.) can bring to mind that dazzling white.

 - This is one of the harvest feasts of the Church.
 Katherine Burton in her Feast Day Cookbook explains the grape and wine connection for the Transfiguration: "Traditionally on the Feast of the Transfiguration, the Pope presses a bunch of ripe grapes into the chalice at Mass or uses new wine.
-Also in Rome raisins are blessed on the Feast of the Transfiguration, and the Greek and Russian Churches too conduct a special ceremony for blessing grapes and other fruits.
+Also in Rome raisins are blessed on the Feast of the Transfiguration, and the Greek and Russian Churches to conduct a special ceremony for blessing grapes and other fruits.
 See the recipe for spiced grape jelly and Toasting Through the Liturgical Year for more details.
+See also Catholic Cuisine for other ideas.

 - Having Moses and Elijah at the Transfiguration is a reminder of the Old Testament.
 Bring in some Jewish recipes or foods to highlight this aspect of the feast day.